Selim I Giray: First reign (1671-1678)

 He was appointed as the khan in 1671 while he was in retirement at 'Cholmek' near Yambol in modern in Bulgaria.
 It is said that he obtained the khanship by bribing vizier Kologi.
 His kalga and nureddin were his brother Selyamet and his cousin Safa.
 He was immediately called to fight in the Polish–Ottoman War (1672–76).
 Howorth says that he and his two sons contributed to the capture of Kamianets-Podilskyi.
 He captured many prisoners in Pokutia and Volhynia but was forced to abandon them by Jan Sobieski.
 When the Nogais near Akkerman revolted against the Porte Selim forced them to move to Crimea, but they drifted back.

 In 1676 the pro-Turkish Doroshenko was defeated at Chyhyryn by the Russians and forced to abdicate.
 In 1677 Turkish and Crimean troops were sent to re-take Chyryhin.
 The Russians barely won the siege, Selim received part of the blame and was removed.
 See Russo-Turkish War (1676–1681).
 He spent the winter in Kaffa and retired to Rhodes.

 1678-1684

 He was followed by Murad Giray and then Haci II Giray.
-In 1683 Murad was removed for his part in the Turkish defeat at Vienna.
+In 1683 Murad was removed for his part in the Ottoman defeat at Vienna.
 Haci was soon driven out by the Crimean nobles.